xinyazhang/psim_starter_code/README.md

 In addition, `bin/demo_test_goo1.py` demonstrates how to run the simulation without GUI.
 Therefore you can test your code on Lab machines remotely.

-## Quick start to write your simulation code
+### Quick start to write your simulation code

 The starter code contains all essential code for visualization.
 All you need to do is to fill up the `// TODO ` sections inside `lib/core/goo1/GooCore.cpp` and its header file `lib/core/goo1/GooCore.cpp`.

+## Goo2 Project Instructions

+### Update your source code to goo2

+`git pull --rebase` will add `goo2` starter code to your project.
+Be aware you might need to commit changes to your local git repository.

+### Development

+The development instructions are similar to Project Goo1 , except for the `goo1` have to be replaced with `goo2`.

 ## Brief introduction to the code structure